javers/javers.github.io/_posts/2017-10-05-javers-vs-envers.md

   In short, Shadow is a pair of a historical version of an entity and commit metadata.

 * Both tools have loaded related entities (subordinates and boss), although we didn’t asked.
-Envers uses Hibernate-style lazy loading.
+Envers uses well-known Hibernate lazy loading approach.
   On the contrary, JaVers always loads data eagerly on a basis of the [query scope](/documentation/jql-examples/#shadow-scopes).
+  Both approaches have pros and cons.
+  Lazy loading looks invitingly, you load as much data as you need without bothering about query boundaries.
+  Disadvantages? `LazyInitializationException` is a constant threat.
+  Moreover, Hibernate dynamic proxies and persistent collections clutter your object graph.

 ### Browsing history of a selected object by Id.